 Looking For Friends

 Seoul is a city where it pays to stay in a hostel.
 The culture celebrates groups, and some restaurants have a two-serving minimum order, so use your solo trip to connect with other backpackers.
-A solid public transportation system, vibrant nightlife, and fun shopping scene mean that you'll always have something to do and a way to get there.
+A solid public transportation system, vibrant nightlife, and a fun shopping scene mean that you'll always have something to do and a way to get there.

 No, those orange roofs aren't in Croatia, but in its neighbor Montenegro.
 A perfect alternative for solo travelers looking to escape the Game of Thrones crowds, this Balkan country has gorgeous Mediterranean beaches, abundant hiking, a tight backpacker community, and some seriously low prices.